19 June 2025

 Its firstborn — sheep whey vodka — boasts a litany of accolades to its name, including the ‘World’s Best Vodka’ and ‘Australian Beverage of the Year’ to call out but a few.
 They’ve since added gin, a vanilla liqueur, and a ‘whey-sky’ to the mix.

-The proud producers of ‘the world’s hottest gin’ – made with Scoville scale topper the Carolina Reaper – as well as a ‘dry chilli’ number, there’s plenty to write home about 7k.
+Known for its friendly and accommodating team, the 7K Derwent Park distillery produces craft whisky and gin.
+The proud producers of ‘the world’s hottest gin’ — made with Scoville scale topper the Carolina Reaper — as well as a ‘dry chilli’ number, there’s plenty to write home about 7K.

-But those with less outlandish palettes won’t be left wanting either: the boutique distillery also offers a much smoother Modern Tasmanian Gin, a fragrant and fruity raspberry gin, a single malt whisky, and also coffee liqueur that’s perfect for fixing up a pre-dinner espresso martini that packs a punch.
+But those with less outlandish palates won’t be left wanting either: the boutique distillery also offers a much smoother Modern Tasmanian Gin, a fragrant and fruity raspberry gin, a single malt whisky, and also coffee liqueur that’s perfect for fixing up a pre-dinner espresso martini that packs a punch.

-Owned and operated by Kristy Booth-Lark, the scion of none other than whisky distiller extraordinaire Bill Lark, of Lark Distillery – where she also previously worked as head distiller and general manager – you can expect great things from this boutique Hobart distillery.
+Owned and operated by Kristy Booth-Lark, the scion of none other than whisky distiller extraordinaire Bill Lark of Lark Distillery — where she also previously worked as head distiller and general manager — you can expect great things from this boutique Hobart distillery.

 The brand’s focus is on single malt whisky and gin, though Kristy also dabbles in other spirits, such as vodka, and produces an intriguing ‘bush liqueur’ made from foraged Tasmanian pepperberries.